Defoliant: Use and application

 A primary application of defoliants is the selective killing of plants.
 Two of the oldest chemical herbicides used as defoliants are 2,4-Dichlorophenoxyacetic acid (2,4-D) and 2,4,5-Trichlorophenoxyacetic acid (2,4,5-T).
 2,4-D and 2,4,5-T are absorbed by broad-leafed plants, killing them by causing excessive hormonal growth.
 These phenoxy herbicides were designed to selectively kill weeds and unwanted plants in croplands.
 They were first introduced at the beginning of World War II and became widespread in use in agriculture following the end of the War.

-Defoliants have a practical use in the harvesting of certain crops, particularly cotton, in the United States as well as a number of other cotton-producing countries.
-The use of defoliants aids in the effective harvesting of cotton and finer lint quality.
+Defoliants have a practical use in the harvesting of certain crops, particularly cotton, in the United States including a number of other cotton-producing countries.
+The use of defoliants aids in the efficient harvesting of cotton and finer lint quality.
 The effectiveness of defoliant use in cotton harvesting depends on the type of defoliant(s) used, the number of applications, the amount applied, and environmental variables.
 Common harvest-aiding chemical defoliants include tribufos, dimethipin, and thidiazuron.
 According to a 1998 report by the U.S. Department of Agriculture National Agricultural Statistics Service (NASS), tribufos and thidiazuron accounted for 60% of crop area that was treated by defoliants during that crop year.

 Examples of defoliants

 In Southeast Asia during the Vietnam War, the Rainbow Herbicides were a group of tactical-use chemicals used by the United States military.
 The environmental destruction caused by this defoliation has been described by Swedish Prime Minister Olof Palme, lawyers, historians and other academics as an ecocide.

+During the Vietnam War, a defoliant named Agent Orange was used during the war.
+Agent Orange was developed by the United States Department of Defense in conjunction with researchers from the University of Illinois, and the U.S. Army Biological Warfare Laboratories at Fort Detrick during the 1940s.
+The main purpose was to increase visibility during conflicts against units using guerrilla warfare.